ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     each iteration in the JFNK process.

 * ``picard.verbose`` (`bool`, default: 1)
-    When `implicit_evolve.nonlinear_sovler = picardn`, this sets the verbosity of the Picard solver.
+    When `implicit_evolve.nonlinear_solver = picard`, this sets the verbosity of the Picard solver.
 If true, then information on the nonlinear error are printed to screen at each nonlinear iteration.

 * ``picard.require_convergence`` (`bool`, default: 1)